surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 along with modulation of **Exciter Level** parameter, in order to emulate bow pressure, and so on.

 Exciter modes provide various waveforms - noise, pink noise, ramp, etc. - which you can use to excite the strings, leading to different timbres.
-Surge's audio input can also be used as an exciter signal!
+Surge XT's audio input can also be used as an exciter signal!

 |--- |--- |--- |
 |Exciter|Determines mode and waveform used to excite the string.|Burst, Constant|